So, you’re thinking about becoming a student leader in your primary school.

 Am I good enough?

 You may have some self-doubts about your leadership potential.
-That’s quite common.
-We all doubt ourselves from time to time.
+That’s common.
+Everyone has doubts about themselves.
 But don’t let your doubts stop you from achieving what you set your heart out to do.

-Besides, student leadership is not something that you are born with, but something that you can learn and practice.
+Besides, student leadership is not something you are born with but something you can learn and practice.

-The world needs great leaders and the best place to start is being a student leader in primary school.
+The world needs great leaders, and the best place to start is as a student leader in primary school.

 So, if you want to become a student leader, here are some tips and steps to help you along the way: